Johann Christian Bach

-Johann Christian Bach (5 September 1735 - 1 January 1782) was a German composer of the Classical era, the youngest son of Johann Sebastian Bach.
-He received his early musical training from his father, and later from his half-brother, Carl Philipp Emanuel Bach in Berlin.
-After his time in Berlin he made his way to Italy to study with famous Padre Martini in Bologna.
+Johann Christian Bach (5 September 1735 - 1 January 1782) was a German composer of the Classical era and the youngest son of Johann Sebastian Bach.

+Bach received his early musical training from his father, and later from his half-brother, Carl Philipp Emanuel Bach in Berlin.
+After his time in Berlin he made his way to Italy to study with the famous Padre Martini in Bologna.
 While in Italy, J.C.
 Bach was appointed as an organist at the Milan Cathedral.
 In 1762 he became a composer to the King’s Theatre in London where he wrote a number of successful Italian operas and became known as "The English Bach".

-He is responsible for the development of the sinfonia concertante form.
+Bach is responsible for the development of the sinfonia concertante form.
 He became one of the most influential figures of the classical period, influencing compositional styles of prolific composers like Joseph Haydn and Wolfgang Amadeus Mozart.
+There are two others named Johann Christian Bach in the Bach family tree, but neither was a composer.

 Life

 Johann Christian Bach was born to Johann Sebastian and Anna Magdalena Bach in 1735 in Leipzig, Germany.
 His father, Johann Sebastian Bach, instructed him in his early musical training.
 After his father's death, he moved to Berlin to pursue his studies with his half-brother Carl Philipp Emanuel Bach, who was twenty-one years his senior and, at the time, was considered to be the most musically gifted of Bach's sons.